sbashwin/sathyamvellal.github.io/source/oldblog/_posts/2013-10-15-the-piano-guys.markdown

 title: "The Piano Guys"
 date: 2013-10-15 17:26
 comments: true
+permalink: "/blog/the-piano-guys"
+disclaimer: "Note: This is a blog post from an older version of this website.
+Links and styles on this page might not work/render as expected."
 ---
+<div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>

 Its a typical day and I'm just looking at *Recommended Videos* in my YouTube, which are usually songs/music/mixes; that's what I listen to.
 So I'm there, listening to UK Piano's new video and I find a playlist recommended for me.
 In that playlist is a [Cello cover of Game of Thrones][1] by [BreakofReality][2].
 YouTube then features [Misty Mountains Orchestral Cover][3] from [The Hobbit][4] by [sleightlymusical][5] in my *Recommended for You* list.
 Now it comes!
 Another video recommended for me from [ThePianoGuys][6].
 And WOW!